 #8 Fort McAllister Historic State Park

-Fort McAllister Historic State Park (Park Map) is a Civil War point-of-interest operated by the state of Georgia, located about 30-miles from Savannah on Savage Island along the delta of the Ogeechee River.
-The most popular time for visitors are the months of April, March and October when the weather is most favorable.
+Fort McAllister Historic State Park is a Civil War point of interest operated by the state of Georgia, located about 30 miles from Savannah on Savage Island along the delta of the Ogeechee River.
+The most popular months for visitors are April, March, and October when the weather is most favorable.

-- Fees and Hours: A fee is required for day-use in the park and an additional fee for the museum and fort.
+- Fees and Hours: A fee is required for day use in the park and an additional fee for the museum and fort.
 Another fee is required to stay overnight.
-The park is only closed on the holidays for Thanksgiving and Christmas.
+The park is only closed on the holidays of Thanksgiving and Christmas.

 - Trails: No trails have been designed for wheelchair access, but some people, especially with power assistance, may be able to do one or all of the trails.
 The Magnolia Trail (0.9 miles) is on the far side of the park with a Marsh Vista.
 Redbird Creek Trail is closer to the museum.
-A connection trail branches out halfway to the Fort McAllister site; small rocks and inclines may be physically tiring or challenging for manual wheelchairs after a while or a long exploration day.
+A connection trail branches out halfway to the Fort McAllister site; small rocks and inclines may be physically tiring or challenging for manual wheelchairs.

 - Playgrounds: Near the staff residences not too far from the picnic area by the museum is a playground with 2 accessible parking spaces and a paved, barrier-free pathway to access the playground.

-- Camping: In the Savage Island Campground, campsites #1 and #2 in the Savage Island Campground have accessible modifications.
-For one thing, the site has been made level, though no perfectly and there is a table with an extended end.
+- Camping: In Savage Island Campground, campsites #1 and #2 in the Savage Island Campground have accessible modifications.
+For one thing, the site has been made level, though not perfectly, and there is a table with an extended end.
 The cooking grill has also been raised and set on

-- Cabins: Cottage #1 was create to be wheelchair accessible.
-Due to weather conditions, all cabins are set about 11-feet off the ground, so Cabin #1 has a long entrance ramp.
+- Cabins: Cottage #1 was created to be wheelchair accessible.
+Due to weather conditions, all cabins are set about 11 feet off the ground, so Cabin #1 has a long entrance ramp.
 The rest of the cabin is on one single level and can sleep eight people in two bedrooms.
 One bathroom has been ADA modified with a roll-in shower and mounted shower bench.
-The kitchen includes a roll-up sink and a pull-out draw designed dishwasher to make it more wheelchair friendly.
+The kitchen includes a roll-up sink and a pull-out draw-designed dishwasher to make it more wheelchair friendly.
 To make a reservation, guests can book 12-18 months in advance.

 - Nearby Attraction: Coastal Georgia Botanical Gardens